John Ellis Martineau: Achievements as governor

 Martineau was the first Governor of Arkansas to broadcast his inaugural address on radio.
 The Martineau administration established a Confederate pensions board and authorized state aid to cities for highway construction through the Martineau Road Plan.
 Martineau was forced to deal with a major crisis when the Mississippi River broke free of its banks and covered 13 percent of the state during the Great Mississippi Flood of 1927.
 Martineau was named President of the Tri-State Flood Commission.
 In May 1927, Martineau called out the National Guard in response to the lynching of an African-American prisoner by a mob of 2,000 to 5,000 people in Little Rock.
 Martineau earned the reputation of fairness, integrity, and as a progressive politician.
 His role in state politics and effective management of crisis situations further secured his reputation as one of Arkansas better governors and brought him national attention.

 Federal judicial service

 Martineau was nominated by President Calvin Coolidge on March 2, 1928, to a seat on the United States District Court for the Eastern District of Arkansas vacated by Judge Jacob Trieber.
 He was confirmed by the United States Senate on March 2, 1928, and received his commission the same day.
 His service terminated on March 6, 1937, due to his death.
 He was interred in Roselawn Memorial Park in Little Rock.

 Memberships

-Martineau was a member of the secret society, Knights of Pythias, and the fraternal organization of the Freemasons Martineau is an 1894 initiate of the Kappa Sigma - Xi chapter at the University of Arkansas.
+Martineau was a member of the secret society, Knights of Pythias, and the fraternal organization of the Freemasons Martineau is an 1894 initiate of Kappa Sigma - Xi chapter at the University of Arkansas.
 Contemporaries of Martineau at Xi Chapter included future State Senator and acting Arkansas Governor Xenophon Overton Pindall, future acting Governor Michael Pleasant Huddleston, future Federal Judge Thomas Clark Trimble III, and future Congressman and Federal Judge Samuel Billingsley Hill.